Data-Science-and-COVID-19/Leveraging-Data-Science-To-Combat-COVID-19-A-Comprehensive-Review/medical.md

 **[12]** Asnaoui, Khalid El, Youness Chawki, and Ali Idri.
 "Automated Methods for Detection and Classification Pneumonia based on X-Ray Images Using Deep Learning." arXiv preprint arXiv:2003.14363 (2020).

 **[13]** Hemdan, Ezz El-Din, Marwa A. Shouman, and Mohamed Esmail Karar.
 "COVIDX-Net: A framework of deep learning classifiers to diagnose COVID-19 in x-ray images." arXiv preprint arXiv:2003.11055 (2020).

+**[14]** Wang, Linda, and Alexander Wong.
+"COVID-Net: A tailored deep convolutional neural network design for detection of COVID-19 cases from chest radiography images." arXiv preprint arXiv:2003.09871 (2020).